-The purpose of this course is to develop a framework for the processes and functions of group dynamics within the context of leadership.
+The purpose of this course is to develop a framework for the processes and functions of group dynamics.
 Group development, interaction, guidance, and theory will be studied and applied.
-We will also explore the dynamic social interaction that can produce or detract from successful group counseling and therapy.
 Leadership styles, techniques, and roles will also be examined.
 Prerequisite: SO 101 Introduction to Sociology